 Drake’s scenic campus is located in a residential neighborhood in Des Moines, Iowa, a medium-sized city of approximately 600,000 people.
 As Iowa’s capital and largest city, Des Moines is a metropolitan center for insurance and financial services, government, publishing, broadcasting, advertising, and the arts.

-Type of University: Drake is a fully accredited national, coeducational, independent private university founded in 1881.
+Type of School: Drake is a fully accredited national, coeducational, independent private university founded in 1881.

-Size of Campus: More than 150 acres in a residential neighborhood within 10 minutes of downtown Des Moines; facilities include both modern architectural showplaces and buildings listed on the National Register of Historic Places.
+Size of Campus: More than 150 acres in a residential neighborhood within 10 minutes of downtown Des Moines and 15 minutes from the airport

-Number of Faculty: 87% of faculty hold the highest degree in their field.
+Number of Faculty: 289 full time, 166 part time, nearly all of whom hold the highest degree in their field

 Colleges, Programs, and Degrees: